Weed Withdrawal Insomnia: Why You Can't Sleep and What Actually Helps

 Your Sleep Feels Unrestful

 Even on the nights you manage to fall asleep, you might wake up feeling like you did not sleep at all.
 This is largely because of REM rebound.
-THC suppresses REM sleep (the dreaming stage) by 20 to 30 percent in regular users.
+THC suppresses REM sleep (the dreaming stage) significantly in regular users.
 When you quit, your brain overcorrects with extended, extra-intense REM periods.

 This matters because excessive REM sleep at the expense of deep sleep (stages 3 and 4, also called slow-wave sleep) leaves you feeling unrested.
+An inpatient study monitoring chronic cannabis users found that while most withdrawal symptoms peaked in the first three days, sleep problems actually worsened over time — a trajectory unlike any other withdrawal symptom.[4]
 Your brain is spending too much time dreaming and not enough time in the physically restorative stages.
 You might sleep six or seven hours and feel like you slept two.

 Night Sweats Keep Waking You Up

 Your autonomic nervous system, the part of your brain that controls involuntary functions like temperature regulation, heart rate, and sweating, is recalibrating during withdrawal.
+A controlled study found that just three nights off cannabis reduced sleep efficiency, cut total sleep time, and shifted REM architecture measurably.[5]
 One of the most common results is night sweats.
 You wake up drenched, kick off the covers, get cold, pull them back on, and the cycle repeats.
 Each wake-up resets your sleep onset, making it harder to accumulate the continuous sleep your body needs.

 Racing Thoughts and Anxiety at Bedtime

 THC suppresses cortisol, your primary stress hormone.
 When you remove THC, cortisol levels temporarily spike.
-A 2014 systematic review by Gates and colleagues, published in Sleep Medicine Reviews (a leading journal in sleep science), documented that sleep disturbance and associated stress responses are among the most consistent findings during the first two weeks of cannabis cessation.
+A systematic review by Gates and colleagues, published in Sleep Medicine Reviews, documented that sleep disturbance and associated stress responses are among the most consistent findings during the first two weeks of cannabis cessation.[6]

 This cortisol spike hits hardest at night when there are no distractions.
 During the day, you are busy enough that anxiety stays manageable.
 At 2 AM, lying in a dark room with nothing else to focus on, every worry you have ever had decides to show up at full volume.
 This is not a character flaw.
 It is a temporary neurochemical imbalance, and it resolves as your stress response system recalibrates.